Dryspell/flowfoundry/README-PLAYWRIGHT.md

-# Playwright Testing Suite for Flowfoundry
+# Playwright Testing Suite for Stratalace

 ## Overview

-This comprehensive Playwright testing suite provides enterprise-grade testing coverage for the Flowfoundry AI consultancy platform.
+This comprehensive Playwright testing suite provides enterprise-grade testing coverage for the Stratalace AI consultancy platform.
 The suite focuses on the critical business objective of generating 50+ qualified leads per month with a 5%+ conversion rate.

 ## Test Coverage